FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization

 We continuously synthesize data through extensive sampling and optimize the model parameters to minimize the loss function, thereby progressively approaching the true posterior distribution $p(g|\boldsymbol{x},D_n;\boldsymbol{\lambda})$.

-Our final foundation model uses the PFNs architecture with 12 layers of Transformer, an embedding size of 512, a hidden size 1024 in feed-forward layers, and 4-head attention, resulting a total of 26.81M parameters.
-During training, we randomly sample each dataset from a large data space with feature dimensions ranging from 1 to 30, objective dimensions from 1 to 6, and trajectory lengths from 1 to 128.
-We sample a large number of functions from a standard RBF-kernel GP with zero mean.
-We randomly sample the length scale kernel parameter $l\sim\Gamma(\alpha=3.0,\beta=6.0)$ for each feature and add a random observation noise $\epsilon\sim\mathcal N(0,10^{-4})$ to ensure function diversity.
+Our final foundation model uses the PFNs architecture with 12 layers of Transformer, an embedding size of 512, a hidden size of 1024 in feed-forward layers, and 4-head attention, resulting in a total of 26.81M parameters.
+During training, we randomly sample each dataset from a large data space with feature dimensions ranging from 1 to 30, objective dimensions from 1 to 6, and trajectory lengths from 1 to 256.
+We sample a large variety of functions from GP.
+Specifically, we randomly sample the length scale kernel parameter $l\sim\Gamma(\alpha=3.0,\beta=6.0)$ for each feature and add a random observation noise $\epsilon\sim\mathcal N(0,10^{-4})$ to ensure function diversity.
 We do not sample the output scale parameter but instead set it to 1.0, as the predicted aggregation target will be normalized during inference.
-The final model is trained using 500 epochs and 2048 steps in each epoch with a batch size of 256 datasets, resulting more than 200 million datasets in total.
-The loss function is optimized using Adam optimizer \cite{kingma2014adam} with linear warmup and cosine annealing \cite{loshchilov2016sgdr} using a learning rate of $10^{-4}$.
-The entire training process is conducted on a single NVIDIA A100 GPU and takes approximately 140 hours.
-We performed the pre-training only once and used the same model in all experiments in this paper.
+The final model is trained using 500 epochs and 2048 steps in each epoch with a batch size of 128 datasets, resulting more than 130 million datasets in total.
+The loss function is optimized using Adam optimizer \cite{kingma2014adam} with linear warmup and cosine annealing \cite{loshchilov2016sgdr} using a learning rate of $5\times10^{-5}$.
+The entire training process is conducted on 8 NVIDIA L20 GPUs and takes approximately 35 hours.
+We perform the pre-training only once and use the same model in all experiments in this paper.